+We record depreciation expense on plant and equipment on a straight-line basis over estimated economic useful lives.
 We include in property, plant and equipment costs associated with computer software we develop or obtain for use in our businesses.
 We classify amortization of computer software and related costs included in property, plant and equipment as depreciation expense.
-Depreciation expense totaled \$138, \$139 and \$146 in Fiscal 2020, Fiscal 2019 and Fiscal 2018, respectively.